 According to district policy – a day allowed for a day missed

 *According to district policy, students who are failing are mandated to attend tutorials.
-Tutorials will be virtual.
+This year tutorials will be virtual.
 My students can log into the Google Meet link on the AP Lit and Lang Tutorial Classroom at 7:45 in the morning for tutorial assistance.
-I am also usually available after school for make-up work or tests.
-Just schedule with me.
+I am also usually available after school for tutorials and make-up work (including tests).
+Just schedule with me to make sure.

 Each nine weeks will include vocabulary, AP multiple choice practice, reading quizzes, essays, oral work, and major tests.
 Students will read and respond to a variety of related works: short stories, essays, poems, novels, plays, memoirs, films, and more.

-After discussions of the summer reading assignments, we begin the year with some exercises on essay writing, thesis development, and writing and reading about literature from Lucile Vaughan Payne’s The Lively Art of Writing and How to Read Literature Like a Professor by Thomas C. Foster.
+After discussions of the summer reading assignments, we begin the year with some exercises on essay writing, thesis development, and writing and reading about literature from Lucile Vaughan Payne’s The Lively Art of Writing and How to Read Literature Like a Professor by Thomas C. Foster (their summer reading).
 These exercises and writing assignments refocus the students’ attention on the task at hand for the year, crafting cogent expository arguments about literature.
 Every writing assignment at this point is brainstormed, outlined, and presented in rough draft form for a peer editing process.
 Only then is the final copy submitted.
 At least one of these assignments is conferenced over with the teacher and then resubmitted for a grade.
 The benefit of this process is that I am able to instill my standards of quality writing for the year for all writing, whether it be research, personal journal writing, or critical essays.